meta-boy/hojo/README.md

 # Hojo

-An Android companion app for managing e-paper displays via WiFi hotspot connectivity.
+An Android companion app for managing XTEINK X4 e-paper displays via WiFi hotspot connectivity.

 ## Overview

-Hojo is a native Android application built with Jetpack Compose that provides a seamless interface for connecting to and managing e-paper display devices.
-The app handles WiFi network switching, file management, and wallpaper customization for e-paper displays.
+Hojo is a native Android application built with Jetpack Compose that provides a seamless interface for connecting to and managing XTEINK X4 e-paper displays.
+The app handles WiFi network switching, file management, and wallpaper customization.

+> **Note**: This app is specifically designed for the **XTEINK X4** e-paper display and has only been tested on this device.
+Compatibility with other e-paper displays is not guaranteed.

 ## Features